bernomone/citybreaking/_posts/2025-09-08-florence-trends.md

 ![Temporal trend of Florentine listings on Airbnb, showing a marked acceleration from 2022.
 Remember that we're only observing properties that were in existence in 2024.]({{ '/assets/Florence_new_listings_per_month.png' | relative_url }})

-The figure shows clear temporal growth, particularly marked from 2022, the immediate post-COVID period.
+The figure shows clear temporal growth, particularly pronounced from 2022, the immediate post-COVID period.

 # Yes, but where?